-A lot of personal finance blogs focus on finding ways to save or invest money.
-If you are a regular reader of this blog, you know saving and frugality are topics I spend a lot of time writing about.
+A lot of websites focus on finding ways to save or invest money.
+If you are a regular reader of this site, you know saving and frugality are topics I spend a lot of time writing about.
 And with good reason – maximizing your savings and investments is one of the most important things you can do for your future.
 That is because money saved now is worth more than money earned in the future.
 The time value of money, compound interest, taxation, and other factors play a key role in this fact.
 But there is more to life than just saving for a rainy day, or investing until your net worth is the size of a small country.

 Think about it for a minute – why do people focus so much on saving and investing?
 It’s so they can have more money later… to spend.
 Otherwise there would be no point in saving or investing.
 The key is to spend less than you earn, but still enjoy life in the present.

 Many people equate saving money to increased security.
 And that is a good thing.
 It’s always good to have a financial buffer.
 An emergency fund can prevent you from going into debt.
 Having that financial security can help you sleep better at night.
 These are good things.
 But it’s also good to have a healthy relationship with spending money.